-From the architect.
-Located in the heart of Wujin, the burgeoning southern district of Changzhou, Jiangsu PRC, the Lotus Building and the 3.5 hectare People’s Park has been designed to act as a cultural anchor and civic landmark – establishing a symbolic commitment of the local government’s ambitions and future aspirations.
+Text description provided by the architects.
+Located in the heart of Wujin, the burgeoning southern district of Changzhou, Jiangsu PRC, the Lotus Building and the 3.5 hectare People’s Park has been designed to act as a cultural anchor and civic landmark - establishing a symbolic commitment of the local government’s ambitions and future aspirations.

 The brief called for a public building and park that would embody a unique variety of civic nodes and public spaces.
 The Lotus Building is an addition to an existing double storey subterranean municipal facility situated beneath an existing artificial lake.
 The building houses parts of the planning bureau as well as new exhibition halls meeting rooms and conference centres.